 - The current state of sustainable tourism development in Asia and the Pacific Islands region;

 - How Ecolodges Indonesia supports the protection of biodiversity;

 - Steve’s advice on which sustainable tourism award to apply for.

 Steve, a few words on your current work and professional responsibilities?

 I work across the commercial, academic and NGOs sectors.
 Have been involved in tourism and travel for almost 40 years – nowadays we have business interests in ecolodges and tour operations in Indonesia, Melanesia and Australia.

-My business focus is on sustainable tourism in Asia Pacific region.
-As an example, currently I am the Lead Trainer for the tourism sector of the Business Innovation Facility (BIF), a UK AID funded project on inclusive business in Myanmar.
+My business focus is on sustainable tourism in the Asia Pacific region.
+As an example, currently, I am the Lead Trainer for the tourism sector of the Business Innovation Facility (BIF), a UK AID funded project on inclusive business in Myanmar.

 I also engage in sustainable tourism research and lecturing activities with Griffith University, the University of Queensland and Bond University here in Australia, as well as with the Lapland University Consortium in Finland.

 In relation to NGOs, I have a 35-year active engagement with various NGOs, including the Bangkok-based PATA and over the past decade or so, with Sustainable Travel International and the Global Sustainable Tourism Council.

 Was sustainability a topic when you started your professional career?
 What got you interested?